wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_getchaintxstats.md

 ---
-title: bch:getchaintxstats \[POST\]
+title: bch:getchaintxstats - Bitcoin Cash
-description: Compute statistics about the total number and rate of transactions inthe chain.
+description: Example code for the bch:getchaintxstats json-rpc method. Сomplete guide on how to use bch:getchaintxstats json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters